spathlavath/opentelemetry-collector-contrib/receiver/newrelicoraclereceiver/documentation.md

 Time remaining for the wait event operation in seconds

+Estimated time remaining for the current wait operation to complete.
+Collected alongside wait events and blocking information in a single query.
+Useful for identifying long-running operations and predicting when they will complete.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |
 | s | Gauge | Double |